cognitedata/toolkit/cognite_toolkit/cognite_modules/examples/cdf_data_pipeline_3d_valhall/README.md

 the asset data based on the OID example module.
 In addition, the module contains and example File extractor configuration that can be used to upload the 3D model from your file system.

-Proccesing workflow for the contextualization are:
+Processing workflow for contextualization are:
 ![image](https://github.com/cognitedata/toolkit/assets/31886431/b29522f8-7f4b-4e23-b06a-f3ffffde103c)

 ## Test data